-You can run a birth center, home birth practice, women’s health clinic, hospital based practice, consultation services, or locum assignment for another practice to fill their short term needs.
-You can even do niche services like breast feeding support, pelvic floor rehabilitation, primary care, hormonal replacement therapy, or geriatric care.
-And even run multiple run businesses at once.
+Starting your own midwifery practice, you can run a birth center, home birth practice, women’s health clinic, hospital-based practice, consultation services, or locum assignment for another practice to fill their short-term needs.
+You can even do niche services like breastfeeding support, pelvic floor rehabilitation, primary care, hormonal replacement therapy, or geriatric care.
+And even run multiple businesses at once.

 I have run and worked for many practices.
-I worked for a private practice, hospital based practice, home birth practice, and community clinics.
-I owned my own home birth practice, birth center practice, locum contracts with hospitals, consultation in creating a midwifery practice at community hospital, and women’s health clinic.
-My skills include scheduling, billing, marketing, training staff, creating policies, business entity start and continued legal paperwork, and so much more.
+I worked for a private practice, hospital-based practice, home birth practice, and community clinics.
+I owned my own home birth practice, birth center practice, locum contracts with hospitals, consultation in creating a midwifery practice at the community hospital, and a women’s health clinic.
+My skills include scheduling, billing, marketing, training staff, creating policies, starting a business entity, continuing legal paperwork, and so much more.

-My mission is to help other midwives (Certified Nurse Midwives, Certified Midwives, Certified Professional Midwives, Direct Entry Midwives, & Lay Midwives) create the business they have always dreamed about.
-There are so many hurdles and limited resources for business ownership specifically to midwifery practices.
+My mission is to help other midwives (Certified Nurse Midwives, Certified Midwives, Certified Professional Midwives, Direct Entry Midwives, and Lay Midwives) create the business they have always dreamed about.
+There are so many hurdles and limited resources for business ownership, specifically for midwifery practices.
 Many midwives don’t even know the possibilities of their business ownership options.

-Creating value for community, clinics, families, and other providers in area is the key to making a successful business.
+Creating value for the community, clinics, families, and other providers in the area is the key to making a successful business.
 Learn what makes you happy being a midwife.
 Do you like to attend births (what most people think of as a midwife practice)?
 Do you have a young family or close to retiring and want to sleep at night?
-Consider running a consultation service from your years of experience to help others get started or start a typical office hour clinic.
+Consider running a consultation service from your years of experience to help others get started or start a typical office-hour clinic.

 Please subscribe to our newsletter and keep watching for future posts.
-We will be discussing all the details of running a practice (marketing, legal entity choices, billing, budgeting, short term and long term goal making, supplies, and birth center accreditation process to name a few topics).
+We will be discussing all the details of running a practice (marketing, legal entity choices, billing, budgeting, short-term and long-term goal-making, supplies, and the birth center accreditation process, to name a few topics).
 We have resources, example policies, sample marketing material, and more on the site to help with running a practice.
-Midwives need to stand up for their full capacity of scope including running their own business locally and nationally.
-I look forward to be the resource that midwives can turn to in creating their dream practice.
+Midwives need to stand up for their full capacity, including running their own businesses locally and nationally.
+I look forward to being the resource that midwives can turn to in create their dream practice.